ten-protocol/go-ten/design/fast_finality.md

     contract's state)
 * Cost
   * L1 transaction costs can be driven lower at the expense of extending the hard-finality window
+  * The network can be configured to only publish rollups to the L1 every `x` blocks, where `x` >> 1
+  * The network can be configured to produce light batches (see below) at a higher frequency than L1 blocks
 * User/dev experience
   * The responses to RPC calls reflect the soft-finalised transactions, and not just the hard-finalised transactions
 * Resilience